Canonical correlation analysis of stochastic trends via functional approximation: Introduction

 \section{Introduction}

-The analysis of multiple time series with nonstationarity and comovements has been steadily developing since the introduction of the notion of cointegration in \citet{EG:87}, and the seminal contributions of \citet{SW:88}, \citet{Joh:88}, \citet{AR:90}, \citet{Phillips1990}; see \citet{Wat:94} for an early survey.
-These contributions discuss asymptotic results for diverging sample size $T$, and typical applications considered a cross-sectional dimension $p$ in the low single digits.
+The analysis of multiple time series with nonstationarity and comovements has been steadily developing since the introduction of the notion of cointegration in \citet{EG:87}, and the seminal contributions of \citet{SW:88}, \citet{Joh:88, Joh:91}, \citet{AR:90}, \citet{Phillips1990}; see \citet{Wat:94} for an early survey.
+These contributions discussed asymptotic results for diverging sample size $T$ and fixed cross-sectional dimension $p$.
+Associated applications considered a cross-sectional dimension $p$ in the low single digits.